coffeetycoon/Coffee-Tycoon/README.md

 - Mobile UI
   - Will use sidebar instead of tabs
 - Add "super coffee", which gives random bonuses and randomly spawns once every 10 min
+- Progress bar in prestige tab to show with progress till next golden coffee
+- Balance Change: Golden Coffee cost will scale by factor of 10 every with every golden coffee collected, will go down if you spend golden coffee on golden upgrades
+- Stats button, next to settings button: Opens a window like info, but with tabs within it
+  - Tab graph with history of total coffee and total CPS and golden coffee
+  -

 ---
 #### Only used for major update when necessary